 MD Program

-An applicant must be a U.S. citizen, a naturalized citizen of the United States, permanent resident, or an eligible non-citizen to qualify for institutional or federal financial aid.
+An applicant must be a U.S. citizen, naturalized citizen of the United States, permanent resident, eligible non-citizen, or DACA to qualify for institutional or federal financial aid.
 The application for financial aid is not a factor in the decision for acceptance to Weill Cornell Medicine.
 When accepted, financial aid is awarded only on the basis of demonstrated need.
 Need is determined by an analysis of income and assets of students and their families.
 We do not offer merit-based scholarships.

 Financial need is determined based on the formula: